fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 A> Scalaz 7.2 does not provide a `Decidable[Equal]` out of the box, because it was
 A> a late addition.
 We must provide one.
-In the next section is a more convenient
+Coming up is a way that means we don't
-A> solution that means we won't need to do this in practice.
+A> need to do this in practice.

 Typeclasses that have an `Applicative` can be eligible for an `Alt`.
 If we want
-to use our `Kleisli.iso` trick, we have to extend `IsomorphismMonadError`
+to use our `Kleisli.iso` trick, we have to extend `IsomorphismMonadError` and
-instead of `MonadError.fromIso`, and mix in `Alt`.
-Let's upgrade our
+mix in `Alt`.
+Let's upgrade our `MonadError[Default, String]` to have an
-`MonadError[Default, String]` to have an `Alt[Default]`:
+`Alt[Default]`:

 {lang="text"}
 ~~~~~~~~